SirTrashyton/HexadecimalSudokuSolver/README.md

 ICS 211 - Intro to programming 2 - Spring 2019

 Hexadecimal Sudoku Solver using native Java and recursion techniques.
+The sudoku puzzle's to solve are built into the code and expressed as a matrix (26 + 9 values).

 What I Learned
 ----------------------------